BazzaCuda/MinimalistMediaPlayerX/README.md

 MMP: Minimalist Media Player
 =====================

+An all-in-one media player, image and thumbnail browser and image manipulator, and a fast lossless audio and video timeline editor.

 Good or bad, what do you like or dislike about `MMP`?
 Love it, or not what you were looking for?
 Let me know [here](https://github.com/BazzaCuda/MinimalistMediaPlayerX/discussions/47).
 I'm _**very**_ keen to hear from you.

+** Significant Releases **

+`MMP` (`v4.0.6`) Added support for .jxl and .vtx image formats, in addition to .jpg, .jpeg, .bmp, .png, .webp, and animated .gif, .avif, .jfif

-`MMP` (`v4.0.2`) released! `Ctrl-Shift [C]` will clean-up your leftover audio and video editing files in the current playlist folder.
+`MMP` (`v4.0.2`) `Ctrl-Shift [C]` will clean-up your leftover audio and video editing files in the current playlist folder.

-`MMP` (`v4.0.1`) released!
-Now with multiple delete methods (recycle, delete or shred) and playlist filtering to automatically play through only the images, audio or video on an entire drive.
+`MMP` (`v4.0.1`) Now with multiple delete methods (recycle, delete or shred) and playlist filtering to automatically play through only the images, audio or video on an entire drive.

 `MMP` (`v3.0.3`) can now play through all the media files on an entire drive, starting wherever you choose.
 Folders that don't contain supported media files will be skipped.
 For those folders that do, a new playlist will be created and played through automatically.
 You can, of course, have the [P]laylist panel open while you do this and watch `MMP` create each new playlist as it navigates through all your folders.
 You can use any of the playlist controls or double-click with the mouse to skip items in the list and jump to others.
 Requires the new `nextFolderOnEnd=yes` setting.
 See the release notes.